Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- build 2: skill 1, skill 2, skill 3, Earth Magic (3 spells), Air Magic (1 spells).
 4 spells take up 2 slots.
 	- build 3: skill 1, skill 2, skill 3, Earth Magic (4 spells), blank.
 4 spells take up 2 slots, so there is no room for 5th skill.
   - Exception: Black Plume (necro) is not counted.
-- **Rank Clause** - Ranks of all skills of players are locked at rank 4 (with the help of cheatcodes).
-  - Ranks of all skills of enemies are set rank 6 or 8. (optional)
-- **Number Clause** - If you are allowed to use 12 units, only use 9-10 units instead.
-Similarly, 7-8 units for 10 units, 6 units for 8 units.
-- **Class Clause Plus** - Banned some best (and niche) classes.
-(2020/12/29)
-  - Lord, Cleric, Priest, Knight, White Knight, Paladin, Astromancer, ~~Terror Knight, Knight Commander~~ are banned.
-(2021/1/21)
-  - Warlock isn't banned.
-However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
-(Oblivion and Deadscream is allowed to use.)
-- **Additional Clause** (2021/1/20)
-	- **Fearful Impact** is banned.

 And below are some other variant rules provided by Vital and Suppanut